-I won’t be working with them since I am going the self-publishing route, but it is still exciting to see people wanting to be involved with my story.
+I won’t be working with them since I'm going the self-publishing route, but it's still exciting to see people wanting to be involved with my story.

-Even though I have only listed 5 “firsts” above I am sure there will be more as time goes on.
+Even though I've only listed 5 “firsts” I'm sure there will be more as time goes on.
 It’s really only the beginning and I can’t wait to see what the next few months will bring.

 So What about Kinzie?

-Now I am sure some of you are wondering about Kinzie and her progress?
+Now I'm sure some of you are wondering about Kinzie and her progress?

 Some things have changed.